pkp/containers/docs/easyOJS.md

 ## Update the compose configurations and Dockerfiles

-If you want to join the docker-ojs (aka. docker4ojs) team you will like to contribute with new Dockerfiles or docker-composes.
+If you want to join the `containers` team you will like to contribute with new Dockerfiles or docker-composes.
 To do this, you will need to clone this project and send us a PR with your contributions.

 Before we follow, let us clarify something:
 Versions of this project fit with OJS tag versions, BUT...